 Regardless of the team put together to create the CWRP, the outcome should reflect a community-driven, collaborative plan that reflects multiple disciplines and areas of expertise.
 Most importantly, the resulting CWRP must have local stakeholder buy-in and local government/First Nation accountability for the plan implementation.
-An example of this would be to ensure that a BC Parks Land Manager is part of the team when planning within a BC Parks area.
+An example of this would be to ensure that a BC Parks Land Manager is part of the team when planning within a BC Parks area as Land Managers have the decision-making authority for proposed fuel management treatments on provincial crown land.